Azzc0/TWRA/Bugs.md

 Import should bring us back to MainView
 Example button does not load example data

-Data columns
+Data columns we need to update columns based on amount of headers.

 Check if tanks needs updating

-We should go over relevant rows.
-Check our own assignment(s) and create a OSD row based on that.
+Sections has to have unique names